POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: First-Order Completeness

-As for the other way of the isomorphism, notice that we are considering only a subset of unranked ordered trees.
-In fact, we only consider trees whose node labels are compatible with a given OPM $M_{\powset{AP}}$.
+As for the other way of the isomorphism, notice that we are considering only a subset of UOTs.
+In fact, we only consider UOT whose node labels are compatible with a given OPM $M_{\powset{AP}}$.
 In order to define the notion of OPM compatibility for trees, we need to introduce the \emph{right context candidate} (Rcc) of a node.
 Given a tree $T$ and a node $s \in T$, the Rcc of $s$ is denoted $\ra(s)$.
 If $r$ is the leftmost right sibling of $s$, then $\ra(s) = r$.
-Otherwise, $\ra(s) = \ra(p)$, where $p$ is the parent of $s$.
+If $s$ has no right siblings, $\ra(s) = \ra(p)$, where $p$ is the parent of $s$.